postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/new-relic-apm.md

 ## Using the APM dashboard

-Once your New Relic connection is established, the **Monitoring** tab will show a table of your services, along with their latency, error rate, apdex (ratio of successful to total requests), and health status.
+After your New Relic connection is established, the **Monitoring** tab displays a table of your services, along with their latency, error rate, apdex (ratio of successful to total requests), and health status.

 Health status is based on violations of alert conditions in New Relic, as shown in the table below.
-For more information, read the New Relic documentation for [viewing alert violations](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/alert-violations/view-alert-violations-our-products/).
+For more information, see the New Relic documentation for [viewing alert violations](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/alert-violations/view-alert-violations-our-products/).

 | Status | Description |
 | ----------- | ----------- |